 Computer Vision for Human-Computer Interaction Lab

-The lab is directed by Prof. Dr. Rainer Stiefelhagen, who also supervises the KIT's Study Center for Visually Impaired Students (SZS).
-Together with the SZS, we develop new assistive technologies for visually impaired people.
+The lab is directed by Prof. Dr. Rainer Stiefelhagen, who also supervises the KIT's Center for Digital Accessibility and Assistive Technolgoy (ACCESS∂KIT).
+Together with ACCESS@KIT, we develop new assistive technologies for visually impaired people.
 We also have a close collaboration with the Fraunhofer IOSB in Karlsruhe.

 Our research focuses on the perception of people with applications in the following areas:

 Nutribit, an AI food intelligence startup, is soon introducing their first product: The DishDetective App.
 The story of Nutribit began in a practical course at cv:hci, and now we are very happy to support them as mentors in their first year as a startup.